EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Geographic proximity bias limiting international coverage
+Geographic and cultural proximity bias limiting international coverage

-Institutional bias favoring domestic power balances
+Institutional bias privileging domestic power balance analysis

-Dramatization bias of internal political polarization
+Dramatization bias regarding internal political polarization as primary threat

 Discover how another country covers this same story.